anaeim/hr-ai-agent/README.md

 ## ✅ The Solution

-AgentAI is an AI-powered HR Agent designed to transform how organizations handle recruitment.
+AIAgent is an AI-powered HR Agent designed to transform how organizations handle recruitment.
 It addresses these challenges by:

 - **Automatically screening resumes** with layout-aware PDF understanding
 - **Identifying top candidates** using job-specific skill assessment